Classroom management in the digital age is not how it used to be even a few years ago, and that’s mostly for the better.

 establishments that did integrate digital classrooms and another associative tech before the present pandemic situation came into existence will have a much easier time.

 Students and teachers to whom the concept of interacting via an online environment does not seem so alien or disconnected will be making progress in any remote classroom format much faster.
-Despite that, traditional schools can benefit from adopting the right online educational resources now, even if they had not done so earlier.
+Despite that, traditional schools can benefit from adopting the right EdTech trends and online educational resources now, even if they had not done so earlier.

 This brings us to the next topic, which is clever adoption and utilisation of interactive classroom technology.